sosereyboth/RNFrontEndApp/README.md

 ## Requirements
 To run this application on your machine, you have to install the following softwares:
-* Git/Git Bash : for cloning source codes from the github.
+* Git/Git Bash (Optional): for cloning source codes from the github.
 * Node JS : for building and compiling source code.
 * iOS simulator for Mac or Android Emulator for Android